Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events: Introduction

 \section{Introduction}

-\blue{Multiple event-time data arise in comparative studies when patients experience more than one non-fatal event over time \citep{glynn2001counting, rogers2012eplerenone, rogers2014analysing, claggett2018quantifying, mogensen2018effect, solomon2018baseline, pfeffer2022impact}.
+Multiple event-time data arise in comparative studies when patients experience more than one non-fatal event over time \citep{glynn2001counting, rogers2012eplerenone, rogers2014analysing, claggett2018quantifying, mogensen2018effect, solomon2018baseline, pfeffer2022impact}.
 These events may be repeated events of the same type, as in recurrent events data, or encompass several distinct types of events, which we refer to as multiple event data.
 In chronic disease trials, improvements in care have led to longer follow-up and an increased likelihood of patients experiencing multiple events.
 Our motivating example is the Beta-Blocker Evaluation of Survival Trial (BEST) \citep{best1995, best2001}.
 BEST was a randomized, double-blind, placebo-controlled trial evaluating the effect of bucindolol hydrochloride, a non-selective beta-blocker and mild vasodilator, on patients with advanced heart failure and reduced ejection fraction.
 Although the primary endpoint was overall survival, the trial captured several secondary outcomes to provide a more comprehensive understanding of disease burden.
-These included hospitalizations, myocardial infarctions, and heart transplants.}
+These included hospitalization, myocardial infarction, and heart transplant.

-\blue{To appropriately account for the timing of multiple events, various statistical methods have been developed for multiple and recurrent events data.
-Early work focused on modeling recurrent events as non-homogeneous Poisson processes with proportional intensity assumptions, providing natural extensions of the Cox proportional hazards model (e.g., \cite{prentice1981regression, lawless1987regression}).
-Marginal modeling approaches instead target the mean event rate across time (e.g., \cite{wei1989regression, pepe1993some, lawless1995some}), but require that events are not interrupted by terminal events such as death. \cite{lin2000semiparametric} proposed an extension of \cite{andersen1982cox}'s marginal approach, termed ``LWYY'', which assumes constant proportional covariate effects on the baseline mean frequency function.}
+To fully leverage information from repeated events, a variety of statistical methods have been developed for analyzing multiple and recurrent event data.
+Early work modeled recurrent events as non-homogeneous Poisson processes and relied on proportional intensity assumptions to incorporate the effects of baseline covariate (e.g., \cite{prentice1981regression, lawless1987regression}).
+A second line of work modeled the marginal rate function (e.g., \cite{wei1989regression, pepe1993some, lawless1995some}), but these approaches generally require that events are not interrupted by terminal events such as death.
+For example, \cite{lin2000semiparametric} proposed a regression-based approach, termed ``LWYY'', which also assumes constant proportional covariate effects on the baseline mean frequency function.